anverbogatov/OpenWeatherMapKit/README.md

 ```

 ##### 🌤 WeatherItem
-All operations for getting current weather data returns special object of `WeatherItem` type. `WeatherItem` is a simple struct that contains temperature data on the board.
+All operations for getting current weather data return special object of `WeatherItem` type. `WeatherItem` is a simple struct that contains temperature data on the board.
 Here are fields you can access on it:
 ```swift
 let currentTemp: Double
 let maxTemp: Double